 - You can drink some of this lime juice.

-- Some of that money is for the children.
+- Some of that money is to build up some savings.

-- While there, we spent some of our time visiting a private farm.
+- While there, we spent some of our time watching bats in a cave..

 - If any of the food is too spicy, just leave it for me.